-This formal advising process gives an opportunity to discuss with the student such things as their academic performance in the prior semester, how they are working with their professor and their research group members, and what is affecting their ability to make satisfactory progress on their research.
-All students are advised by Director Dr. Matt Leftwich and co-advised by their major professor.
+This formal advising process gives an opportunity to discuss with the students such things as their academic performance in the prior semester, how they are working with their professor and their research group members, and what is affecting their ability to make satisfactory progress on their research.
+All students are advised by Interim Director Dr. Morgan Ware and co-advised by their major professor.

-13 MS and 42 PhD students were advised for Spring 2023.
+100% of students were advised for Spring 2024.

-19 MS and 36 PhD students were advised for Fall 2023.
+100% of students were advised for Fall 2024.